scriptrdotio/device-agnostic-app/app/Readme.md

 As your device starts pushing data the dashboard and the map will reflect the new readings from your devices automatically.

 # Dependencies
-- Underscore module (if you registered with scriptr.io with a promotion code, this module should have already been installed).
+- Underscore module (if you registered with scriptr.io using a promotion code, this module should have already been installed).
-- Hogan module (if you registered with scriptr.io with a promotion code, this module should have already been installed).
+- Hogan module (if you registered with scriptr.io using a promotion code, this module should have already been installed).

 - Your application is deployed to your account with a package version of the [UIComponents](https://github.com/scriptrdotio/UIComponents) module which you can find under app/view/build/.
 If you wish to use an unpackaged version of the [UIComponents](https://github.com/scriptrdotio/UIComponents) module and modify it, replace index.html with index.unpackage.html and checkout the master branch of [UIComponents](https://github.com/scriptrdotio/UIComponents).
 Read more about it [here](https://github.com/scriptrdotio/https://github.com/scriptrdotio/device-agnostic-app/tree/master/app/view/build/Readme.md).